angrybacon/doomsday-wiki/markdown/articles/2020/03/12/pretty-mean-deck.md

 1. Use {U} to cast Preordain.
 Draw Lion's Eye Diamond
 1. Cast Lion's Eye Diamond
 1. Cycle the Street Wraith paying two life.
-Hold priotity and crack Lion's Eye Diamond for {U}{U}{U}.
+Hold priority and crack Lion's Eye Diamond for {U}{U}{U}.
 Draw Predict
 1. Use {U}{U} to cast Predict targeting yourself
 1. Name Ponder with Predict putting Ponder into your graveyard and drawing